machinat/sociably/docs/receiving-events.md

 })
 ```

-To handle events from different platforms, Machinat have a common event context interface that every platform should implement.
+Every platform implementation emit kinds of events in the format of the event context interface.
+This helps you to make a cross-platform app with an unified abstraction.

 ## Event Context Object

-The event context is a plain object containing the following properties:
+The event context is a **plain object** containing the following properties:

-- `platform` - `string`, the platform name.
+- `platform`: `string`, the platform name.

-- `event` - `object`, represent the event has happened.
-Despite the basic properties listed here, there are some [standard mixins](#standard-event-mixins) interface on specific type/subtype of event.
+- `event`: `object`, represent the event has happened.
+Despite the basic properties listed here, some [standard mixins](#standard-event-mixins) are added on the specific category/type of event.
-  - `platform` - `string`, platform the event belongs to.
+  - `platform`: `string`, platform where the event comes from.

+  - `category`: `string`, rough classification of the events.
+Here are some common categories used by most platforms:
+    - `'message'`: a text or media message is sent by the user.
+    - `'postback'`: the user interact with an app defined UI (like a button) and post data back.
+    - `'action'`: a non-message action is initiatively triggered by the user.
+    - `'system'`: the event is only between the platform and your app, no user activity is involved.

-  - `type` - `string`, the platform defined event type.
+  - `type`: `string`, the accurate event type.

-  - `subtype` - `string`,  the platform defined event subtype.
-  - `payload` - `object`, the raw event received and parsed from platform.
+  - `payload`: `object`, the raw event received and parsed from platform.

-- `channel` - `object`, refer to the location where the event has happened.
+- `channel`: `object`, refer to the location where the event has happened.
 Check the [channel details here](#the-channel).
-  - `platform` - `string`, platform the channel belongs to.
+  - `platform`: `string`, platform the channel belongs to.
-  - `uid` - `string`, unique id in Machinat.
+  - `uid`: `string`, unique id in Machinat.

-- `user` - `null | object`, refer to the user related to the event if exist.
+- `user`: `null|object`, refer to the user related to the event if exist.
-  - `platform` - `string`, platform the channel belongs to.
+  - `platform`: `string`, platform the user belongs to.
-  - `uid` - `string`, unique id in Machinat.
+  - `uid`: `string`, unique id in Machinat.

-- `metadata` - `object`, the metadata of how the event being transmitted depends on platform implementation.
+- `metadata`: `object`, the metadata about how the event being transmitted.
+There could be more information properties depends on platform implementation.
-  - `source` - `string`, the source type of the event.
+  - `source`: `string`, the source type of the event.

-- `bot` - `null | object`, bot corresponded to the platform.
+- `bot`: `null|object`, bot corresponded to the platform.
 If the platform doesn't support replying, the value would be null.
-  - `platform` - `string`, platform the channel belongs to.
+  - `platform`: `string`, platform the bot belongs to.
-  - `render(channel, message)` - `function`, reply message to the channel.
-Check [_Rendering Elements_](rendering-elements.md) for more usage guides.
+  - `render(channel, message)`: `function`, reply message to the channel.
+Check [_Rendering Elements_](rendering-elements.md) for more details.
-    - `channel` - `object`, the channel object from `context.chareceivednnel`.
+    - `channel`: `object`, the channel object.
-    - `message` - `string | element`, the message to reply.
+    - `message`: `string|element`, the message to reply.

 ### The Channel